 Self-Hosted CI vs Cloud CI: When Does It Save Money?

-The March 2026 GitHub Actions platform fee changed the maths.
-Here is the updated break-even analysis.
-Updated April 2026.
+The January 2026 hosted-runner rate cuts moved the break-even points.
+Here is the updated analysis.
+Updated June 2026.

 The Core Calculation